To view record dates with distributions paid and the taxable income that should be allocated, please click below:

 Once the breakdown of the distribution is determined, withholding tax paid on the return of capital portion of the distribution is refundable.
 Investors may be eligible to receive a refund once the breakdown of the distribution payment is known.

-In addition, for non-residents participating in the DRIP, non-resident withholding tax is deducted from the non-residents’ distributions prior to determining the reinvestment amount and the 3% bonus.
+In addition, for non-residents who participated in the DRIP, non-resident withholding tax is deducted from the non-residents’ distributions prior to determining the reinvestment amount and the 3% bonus.

 A holder of Dream Industrial REIT Units is generally required to include the taxable income received from the REIT in his or her income tax return.
 The taxable portion of the distribution has to be included even if the distribution is reinvested under the Distribution Reinvestment and Unit Purchase Plan.